Tibetan culture: Tibetan language

-The Tibetan language is spoken in a variety of dialects in all parts of the Tibetan-inhabited area which covers 1/2 Million square miles.
-Some of these dialects are tonal like the Chinese language, while others remain non-tonal.
+The Tibetan language is spoken in a variety of dialects in all parts of the Tibetan-inhabited area which covers half a million square miles.
+Some of these dialects are tonal like the Chinese language, while others remain atonal.
 Historically Tibet was divided into three cultural provinces called U-Tsang, Kham and Amdo.
 Each one of these three provinces has developed its own distinct dialect of Tibetan.
 Most widely spoken is the Lhasa dialect, also called Standard Tibetan, which is spoken in Central Tibet and also in Exile by most Tibetans.
 In Kham the Khams Tibetan dialect is spoken and in Amdo the Amdo Tibetan dialect.
 The Tibetan dialects are subject to the Tibetic languages which are part of the Tibeto-Burman languages.

 Modern Tibetan derives from Classical Tibetan, which is the written norm, and from Old Tibetan.

 The official language of Bhutan, Dzongkha, is also closely related to Tibetan.